dieghernan/chulapa/docs/collections/_docs/02_config.md

     - desc(subtitle)
 ```

-If you are deploying your site with Github Pages, you need to create and update your Algolia index via [Travis CI](https://travis-ci.com/).
-Follow [this guide](https://community.algolia.com/jekyll-algolia/github-pages.html) and add a `.travis.yml` to your site, as [this one](https://github.com/dieghernan/chulapa/blob/master/.travis.yml).
+If you are deploying your site with Github Pages, you can create and update your Algolia index via GiHub Actions.
+All you have to do is:

+- Create a secret on your repo (*Settings>Secrets*) with name `ALGOLIA_API_KEY` and value set to your Algolia Admin API Key.
+- Create the folder `.github/workflows` on your repo and copy the [`algolia-search.yml`](https://github.com/dieghernan/chulapa/blob/master/.github/workflows/algolia-search.yml) file.
+- Confirm that GitHub Actions are enabled in your repo.

+After each commit, your index would be built automatically.

 ### Comments